LA Rams embarrassed, uncertain after loss to winless Jets

 STOCK UP

-Rookie Cam Akers had another strong game on the ground, rebounding from an in-game ankle injury to rush for 63 yards.
+Although Cam Akers will be out this week, the rookie had another strong game on the ground, rebounding from an in-game ankle injury to rush for 63 yards.
 His day should have been much bigger, too: He had three runs that went for 50 combined yards and a touchdown, but all three were called back by penalties on Joe Noteboom, Austin Corbett and Tyler Higbee.

 STOCK DOWN